eliasecasta/games-list-react/README.md

 ## About The Project

-This is the **Flavour Bomb** Capstone project, a catalogue of recipes where users are able to navigate different recipes from a public API.
+This is the **Flavour Bomb** Capstone project, a catalogue of gameInfo where users are able to navigate different gameInfo from a public API.
 Testing done with React testing library and app deployment done to Netlify.

 # Screenshots